Wavelet penalized likelihood estimation in generalized functional models: Conclusion

 \section{Conclusion}

 This paper proposes a penalized loglikelihood estimation in generalized partially linear models.
 With appropriate penalties, we establish the asymptotic near-minimaxity of the estimators for both the linear and the nonparametric parts of the model.
-The result holds for a large class of functions, possibly non smooth and the conditions of correlation between the covariate design of the linear part and the functional part are similar to literature's.
+The result holds for a large class of functions, possibly non smooth and the conditions of correlation between the covariate design of the linear part and the functional part are similar to literature.
 Moreover with an $\ell^1$ penalty on the wavelet coefficients of the function (leading to soft thresholding), the procedure appears to be adaptive relatively to the smoothness of the function.
-In this particular case we develop an implementation and observed satisfactory results on simulation studies.
+In this particular case we develop an implementation algorithm.
+Thanks to a simulations study we see that the performance of the estimator is satisfactory with Gaussian and Binomial distributions, even if, by comparison, kernel and splines based estimators with a Generalized Cross Validation procedure sometimes give better quality indexes.
+The proposed wavelets procedure also seems to give satisfactory results in a Poisson functional regression, but leads to worse quality estimates than splines procedures in a Poisson partially linear regression.

-Our ongoing research may deal with the estimation of the dispersion parameter in generalized partially linear models.
+Our ongoing research may deal with a more robust estimation procedure in Poisson partially linear models, following {\it e.g.} \cite{BoenteHeZou}.
+The estimation of the dispersion parameter in generalized partially linear models and the study of the efficiency of the estimation of the regression vector~$\bbeta$ are also interesting perspectives.
+For instance, \cite{diff_finies} explored this issue for partially linear models with gaussian distributions.
+An extension to generalized frameworks would be interesting.
 Developments in non-equidistant designs for the nonparametric part should also be explored.